 Undergraduate Admissions (UA) at The Ohio State University is an exciting place to be.
 The Office of Undergraduate Admissions leads the university initiative to attract, admit and support academically talented undergraduates, and facilitates successful student transitions in collaboration with the university community.
 UA is responsible for the holistic review of domestic and international first-year applications to the Columbus Campus.
 This comprehensive and fair holistic review allows UA and the University to bring in a qualified and diverse incoming class, who will be successful at Ohio State, contributes to our campus, and makes the most of what the University has to offer.

-The application reviewer position is a holistic evaluation source for a large number of domestic applications for undergraduate admission to The Ohio State University.
+The application reviewer position is a holistic evaluation source for a large number of domestic and international applications for undergraduate admission to The Ohio State University.
 This review is based on extensive training, written guidelines, and best practices set forth by Undergraduate Admissions, the Office of Student Academic Success and the University's Strategic Enrollment Plan.
 Application reviewers are expected to exhibit the behaviors associated with the office's core competencies.
 These competencies include but are not limited to attention to detail, independent decision making, collaboration, change management, continuous improvement and personal accountability.

 The application review season runs from October to March.
 The work is cyclical and most duties can be accomplished at home within the Central Ohio area.
 Files are assigned weekly via an online secure review site; once completed, recommendations are submitted electronically and new files are assigned for the following week.
 The application reviewer is required to enter recommendations for completed reviews into the review site on a weekly basis.
 Application reviewers are also required to attend and participate in monthly trainings and individual coaching sessions, and other meetings as needed during normal university business hours.
 It is the reviewer's responsibility to remain up-to-date with procedural and guideline changes provided by UA.
 Opportunities for professional development during the admission season are offered.
 Throughout the admissions process, reviewers must ensure confidentiality and security of admission files and university materials.